-The building reserve relates to building and relocation grants received and expenses incurred in connection with the premises occupied by the Institute.
+The building reserve relates to building and relocation grants received in connection with the construction of the premises and revenue and expenses incurred in connection with the Property Management activity of the Institute.
 Where a building is permanently vacated the related reserve will be derecognised.